ACharbonneau/zealous-octo-tanuki/README.md

 Calls: nothing

 ###3_LaunchBuild.sh
-Script that has code for auto-submitting the qsubs for 4_bt2_build.qsub with all the right options.
-As well as the genome and gff edits needed to make them work
+Script that has code for auto-submitting the qsubs for building the genome indices with the right options.
+Paths to all files required for processing up until the HTseq count step are hard coded here and passed from qsub to qsub.
+This keeps walltime under 4 hours for most tasks, but keeps the user from having to track files.
+I'm quite proud of it.

-Calls:

-- 4_bt2_build.qsub

-###4_bt2_build.qsub
+The pipeline diverges so reads are mapped to 5 references, each with both BT2 and GSNAP/GMAP

-Builds a Bowtie2 index for a genome, then spawns one mapping operation for every available fastq file.
-This qsub begins auto-submission of several others, so it needs to be submitted with variable lists for everything from building to counting reads with HT-seq.
+This file begins auto-submission of several others, so it needs to be submitted with variable lists for everything from building to counting reads with HT-seq.
 Example:

->qsub scripts/4_bt2_build.qsub -N <name> -v genome=genome,gff=gf,gffi="<id attribute>",type="<feature type>",strand="<yes/no/reverse>"
+>qsub scripts/bt2_build.qsub -N <name> -v genome=<genome>,gff=<gff>,gffi="<id attribute>",exon=,<exon attribute>,stranded="<yes/no/reverse>"

-name is a string that will be used for naming all folder & file output
+<name> is a string that will be used for naming the job (gets passed to name all folder & file output)

-genome is full path to genome file in uncompressed fasta format
+<genome> is full path to genome file in uncompressed fasta format

-gff is full path to gff file, compressed or uncompressed
+<gff> is full path to gff file, compressed or uncompressed

-gffi is a quoted string of the GFF attribute to be used as feature ID
+<gffi> is a quoted string of the GFF attribute to be used as feature ID

-type is a quoted string of the feature type (3rd column in GFF file) to be used
+<exon> is a quoted string of the feature type (3rd column in GFF file) to be used

-strand is a quoted string of whether the data is from a strand-specific assay
+<strand> is a quoted string of whether the data is from a strand-specific assay

 NOTE: Spaces *matter*!

 Calls:

+- bt2_build.qsub
+- gmap_build.qsub

+###bt2_build.qsub and gmap_build.qsub
+Build indicies for each reference, then spawns one mapping operation for every available fastq file.
+Calls:

+- bt2_mapping.qsub

+OR

-- 5_bt2_mapping.qsub
+- gmap_mapping.qsub

-###5_bt2_mapping.qsub
+###bt2_mapping.qsub and gmap_mapping.qsub

-Maps reads for one individual to one genome using Bowtie2
+Maps reads for one individual to one reference using Bowtie2 or GMAP

 Calls: